alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 I was trying to persuade you that static websites are a good idea for storing small archives and data sets, and I didn't want to get distracted by implementation ideas or code snippets.

 There's also no single code base I could share – every site I build is different, and the code is often scrappy or poorly documented.

+NO ONE SITE THAT IMPLEMENTS EVERYTHING
+SOME SITES HAVE HARD-CODED DETAILS THAT WOULD DISTRACT FROM EGNERAL PICTURE

 It would be difficult to read or understand what's going on.

 However, there's clearly an appetite for that sort of explanation, so this follow-up post will discuss the "how" rather than the "why".